Andrea Graziano

 More

-I enjoy listening to and experimenting with music, attending immersive multimedia experiences, and taking pictures here and there.
-I think I'm happy when I practice sports.
-You can find some of my "best" camera shots here and dj sets here. :
+I enjoy listening to and experimenting with music, discovering immersive art experiences, and taking pictures here and there.
+I think I'm happy when I practice sports. :